Matasu/Windows10Fixer/README.md

 The first step is to finalize my GitHub page and finish typing all of these READMEs.

 # Licence

-## In small words, you can do whatever with my code. vvvv

 This is free and unencumbered software released into the public domain.

 Anyone is free to copy, modify, publish, use, compile, sell, or